William Dorsey Swann was known to his friends as “the Queen.”

 Swann’s action also was an historic act — Swann is the earliest documented United States’ resident to take direct legal and political steps to defend the queer community’s right to gather without the threat of criminalization, suppression, or police violence, according to the Nation.

 Swann’s amazing and little-known life is uncovered and explored by Channing Gerard Joseph in his article for the Nation.
 Joseph is a journalist and historian, who also is writing a book on Swann’s life.
+During his extensive research, Joseph didn’t find any photos of Swann.
+If any photos do exist, they haven’t yet been found.

 In the article, Joseph says his research on Swann began 15 years ago when he stumbled on an article from the Washington Post dated April 13, 1888 with the following headline “Negro Dive Raided.
 Thirteen Black Men Dressed as Women Surprised at Supper and Arrested.”